 Their ability to showcase multiple products allows you to advertise complementary products side-by-side.

-Sponsored Brand Ads are great for grabbing shoppers’ attention in several places.
-There are also a variety of different formats within this ad type, including Sponsored Brands Video for extra eye-catching power.
+Sponsored Brand Ads, a key component of Amazon PPC Optimization, are great for grabbing shoppers’ attention in several places.
+Moreover, there are also a variety of different formats within this ad type, including Sponsored Brands Video for extra eye-catching power.

 Amazon Sponsored Display Ads